foysalimran/greet-bubble/readme.txt

 == CORE FEATURES ==

-👉 Show a intro video about your product or service with a external button.
+👉 Show repetative intro videos about your product or service with external buttons.
-👉 Link for button can be added from your available pages also you will able to set external link.
+👉 Link for buttons can be added from your available pages also you will able to set external link.
 👉 Bubble intro text can be change.
 👉 Option to pause video when leaving different tab.
 👉 Options to change all colors to your own brand color.